brucou/2048s/README.md

 - ![Screencast](./screenshots/Screencast.mp4)

 # Room for improvement
 - pay more attention to AI suggestions as, just like copy paste, they lead to loss of productivity when they are wrong.
-It is eady to just accept the answer and only quickly overlook what it does.
+It is easy to just accept the answer and only quickly overlook what it does.
 It has to be checked thoroughly as any foreign code entering the database (say from StackOverflow)

 # Lessons learnt
 ## CSS